ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 This hardware platform provides:

 * 128 kB Flash and 16 kB RAM – sufficient for MAVLink message handling
-* Multiple UARTs for communication with both sensors and the autopilot
+* Multiple UARTs for communication with both sensors,[GNSS receiver](/avionics/TFGPS01/), and the flight controller
-* Standard [MLAB form factor](https://www.mlab.cz/) for mechanical and electrical compatibility with peripheral and sensor modules
+* Standard [MLAB form factor](https://www.mlab.cz/) is used for mechanical and electrical compatibility with peripheral and sensor modules

 ### Connector Pinout